This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 - Other berries can be substituted for the blackberries.
 We recommend those high in antioxidants such as blueberries, raspberries, or cranberries.

-- Feel free to add 1 cup leafy greens or 1/2 cup frozen cauliflower to increase the fiber content.
+- Feel free to add 1 cup leafy green vegetables or 1/2 cup frozen cauliflower to increase the fiber content.

 Love adding boosts to our families smoothies.
 Anything I can do to provide them with a healthy choice.
 The girls love the color…